A Project Decision

-In the midst of the doldrums of 1985, Grove posed a hypothetical question to his colleague Gordon Moore: “If we got kicked out and the board brought in a new CEO, what do you think he would do?”
+In the midst of the doldrums of 1985, IBM leadership was debating moving the core business from memory chips to microprocessors.
+President Andy Grove posed a hypothetical question to his colleague Gordon Moore: “If we got kicked out and the board brought in a new CEO, what do you think he would do?”
 Moore answered without hesitation, “He would get us out of memories.”
 To which Grove responded, “Why shouldn’t you and I walk out the door, come back and do it ourselves?”

 Let’s look back at the opening question regarding computer purchases.
 When making the decision one must ignore what has already been spent.
 It cannot be recovered.
 The real question is would you spend $200,000 for an inferior product or $300,000 on a better product?